stefantwoods/VibeReading/Roadmap.md

 12. **Fyodor Dostoevsky — _The Brothers Karamazov_** _(or_ **_Crime and Punishment_**_)_ · Freedom, guilt, faith, and the problem of evil.

 -----

-## 🗓️ Total Timeline

-**Total:** group paced plan for complete transformation into a classical thinker, speaker, and person of excellence — with built-in recovery, practice under pressure, and systematic grace development.​​​​​​​​​​​​​​​​